HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 If we look closely, we see our 'components' being passed to the `render` props are merely functions defined above that return JSX.

 So far, we have been using the __Route__ component's `render` prop to describe what should be rendered when a match occurs.
-As an alternative to defining the arrow functions for 'home', 'about', and 'login', we could have done it inline:
+As an alternative to defining the arrow functions for **Home**, **About**, and **Login**, we could have simply done it inline, i.e.:

 ```javascript
 <Route path="/" render={() => <h1>Home!</h1>} />
 ```

-In refactoring, let's remove the components we defined in `index.js` and place them in their own files in `src/`.
+While this inline style may be useful for very simple renders, it becomes unreasonable when we want to render larger, more complex, components.
+In anticipation of a growing codebase, let's refactor by removing the components we defined in `index.js` and placing them in their own files in `src/`.
 Additionally, let's change them to classic class `React.Component`s, i.e.:
 ```javascript
 class Home extends React.Component {
   render() {